biman-zen/biman-zen.github.io/_posts/2025-11-10-sales-data-analysis.md

 Aggregating the results show that the Email sales method generates the majority of revenue at 51%, followed by email + calling at 33% of revenue, followed by just calling at 16% of revenue.
 ![Revenue Chart]({{"/assets/post_figures/biz-data-analysis/Total_Revenue_bySales.png" | relative_url }}){:style="width: 60%; height: auto; display: block; margin: 0 auto;"}

 ### Recommendation
-Based on the analysis above, the recommended using the 'Email' sales method as it yields a much higher average revenue than 'Call'.
+The 'Call' method is the most likely sales method but results in the lowest revenue output.
+Based on the analysis above, the recommendation is to use the 'Email' sales method as it yields a much higher average revenue than 'Call'.
 The metric to monitor in improving sales across weeks is 'Average Revenue/Sale'.

 >*Find the full [ipython journal file](https://github.com/biman-zen/springboard_mini_projects/blob/main/data%20analysis/DA_Practical_Exam.ipynb) and [analysis presentation](https://github.com/biman-zen/springboard_mini_projects/blob/main/data%20analysis/DA_Practical_Exam_Presentation.pdf) in the github repository.*